Ollie-Ave/Project_Kat_3/README.md

 Below, see a summary of current tasks that either need doing or have been done.

 ### To Do
+- Update Player Sprite to New.
+- Do player walking animation.
+- Camera.

+### Done
 - Character Rendering
 - Character Physics And Collisions With TileMap Data

-### Done
 - Get Tile Map Collision Data
 - Pull Out Level Data Loader From `levelOne.go` And Stick It In `engine_levels.LevelDataLoader` interface.
 - Pulled out the majority of the engine code into packages prefixed with `engine_`